 You might be a eating too much.
 Kale is loaded with insoluble fiber.
 This kind of fiber pulls water into your stool, making it softer so it can be passed easily.
 Taking this into consideration, if you’re eating kale or greens in too high a volume, then diarrhea could be a result.
 Tip: Control portions by eating a variety of vegetables, not just greens.

 Your digestive system is inflamed or compromised in some way.
-For example, people with Irritable Bowel Syndrome can experience pain, gas, bloating, and diarrhea because their digestive systems can’t handle the fiber in raw vegetables.
+For example, people with Irritable Bowel Syndrome, also known as IBS, can experience pain, gas, bloating, and diarrhea because their digestive systems can’t handle the fiber in raw vegetables.
 Tip: Try cooking your kale instead of eating it raw.

 Lack of enzymes and beneficial bacteria.
 Enzymes and bacteria are needed to properly break down raw vegetables in the digestive tract.
 When foods are not properly broken down and moved out of your system, gas, bloating and digestive upset can occur.
 Tip: Get more enzymes and beneficial bacteria by eating cultured and fermented foods.